Riding: 1988, 1989, 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2004, 2008, 2010, 2011, 2013, 2017

 Tennis: 1984, 1993

-From its initial year of operation through the 1981-82 academic year, the ODAC sponsored competition in 10 men's varsity sports, including football, soccer, and cross country in the fall; basketball, wrestling, and indoor track and field in the winter; and baseball, golf, tennis, and outdoor track and field in the spring.
+From its initial year of operation through the 1981-82 academic year, the ODAC sponsored competition in 10 men's varsity sports including football, soccer, and cross country in the fall; basketball, wrestling, and indoor track and field in the winter; and baseball, golf, tennis, and outdoor track and field in the spring.
 Women's sports were added prior to the 1982-83 school year.
-Today, the ODAC has grown to sponsor championships in 23 sports (10 men and 13 women) and houses 11 full-time coeducational institutions with three single-gender schools making up the current 14 full-time members.
+Today, the ODAC has grown to sponsor championships in 24 sports (11 men and 13 women) and houses 12 full-time coeducational institutions with three single-gender schools making up the current 15 full-time members.

-The conference expanded in the late 1980s, early 1990s and most recently in 2012.
+The conference expanded in the late 1980s, early 1990s and twice since 2012.
 Virginia Wesleyan became the 13th member of the conference in 1988 and began full-scale competition in the league in the 1989-90 academic year.
 Guilford College, voted into the conference in the spring of 1990, began competing for conference championships in the 1991-92 season.
-The Catholic University of America (DC) was accepted for associate membership in football on January 12, 1999.
-Greensboro College and Notre Dame of Maryland University were voted into the conference in the sport of swimming, effective 2011-12 academic year.
-Shenandoah University became the 14th member of the league in the summer of 2012, and will begin competeting for conference championships in 2012-13.
+The Catholic University of America (DC) was accepted for associate membership in football on January 12, 1999, and ended its affiliation with the league following the 2016 season.
+Greensboro College and Notre Dame of Maryland University were voted into the conference in the sport of swimming, effective for the 2011-12 academic year.
+Notre Dame disbanded its swimming program prior to the 2016-17 season, leaving Greensboro and newest swimming associate, Ferrum College, as the lone part-time members of the conference.
+Shenandoah University became the 14th full-time member of the league in the summer of 2012, and began competing for conference championships in 2012-13.
+Ferrum saw its level of membership change as it became the ODAC’s 15th full-time member prior to the 2018-19 academic year.

-Over the past 19 years the conference and the City of Salem, Va., have gained national attention through hosting six NCAA Division III championships in football, men's basketball, softball, baseball, women's lacrosse and volleyball.
+Over the past 25 years, the conference and the City of Salem, Va., have gained national attention through hosting NCAA Division III championships in baseball, men's basketball, football, men's soccer, women's soccer, softball, women's lacrosse, and volleyball.
 The growing list of titles passed out in Salem began in the fall of 1993 with the DIII Football Championship.
-Through the 2011-12 academic year, the conference and city have hosted 55 NCAA Division III Championships since the '93 Stagg Bowl.
-This year, the two will serve as hosts to the DIII football and men's basketball.
+Through the 2017-18 academic year, the conference and city have hosted 72 NCAA Division III Championships since the '93 Stagg Bowl.